vue-styleguidist/vue-styleguidist/packages/vue-docgen-api/README.md

 #### `jsx`

 Does your component contain JSX?
-By default, this is set to false to avoid conflicts with the <> syntax from TypeScript.
+By default, this is set to true.
+If you do not disable it, babel will fail with typescript syntax like `(<any>window).$`.

-If it does, set this flag to true.

 #### `nameFilter`